This website contains imagery which is only suitable for audiences 18+.

 Stock up on necessary supplies before your surgery.
 This includes items like gauze, sterile dressings, antibiotic ointment, and prescribed medications.
 Having these supplies readily available will allow you to focus on your recovery without the added stress of rushing to the pharmacy.

-By taking these preparatory steps, you can ensure a smooth transition from the surgical centre to your home, promoting a comfortable and stress-free recovery.
+By taking these preparatory steps, you can help your transition from the surgical centre to your home, promoting a comfortable and stress-free recovery.

 The First 24 Hours after Facelift Surgery

 The initial 24 hours following Facelift surgery are critical for your recovery.
-During this time, it is normal to experience some swelling, bruising, and discomfort.
+During this time, patients can expect to experience some swelling, bruising, and discomfort.
 You will likely have bandages and dressings in place to protect the incision sites.

 Rest is essential during this period.
-Make sure to take it easy and avoid any strenuous activities.
+Make sure to relax and avoid any strenuous activities.
 Dr. Watts may advise you to keep your head elevated to help reduce swelling and promote proper blood circulation.
 Follow his instructions regarding the use of compression garments or ice packs to reduce swelling.

 It’s important to have someone stay with you during the first 24 hours to assist you, as you may feel groggy from the anaesthesia.
 Keep in mind that your energy levels may be lower than usual, so be patient with yourself and prioritise rest.